 Nutrition

-To serve the spinach and red bean shakshuka, warm it in a pan with a little oil and, when hot, add the eggs.
+To serve the shakshuka with beans and spinach, warm it in a pan with a little oil and, when hot, add the eggs.
 You can then transfer it into the oven or put a lid on the pan and poach them on the stove.
 For a savoury breakfast recipe, this is a quick healthy meal everyone will love.

 Let me know if you try to make this spinach and red bean shakshuka recipe.
-This one pot meal with spinach and eggs poached in tomato sauce is FULL of flavour.
-It makes a great savoury breakfast recipe or a quick, healthy meal anytime.
+This one-pot meal with spinach and eggs poached in tomato sauce is FULL of flavor.
+It makes a great savory breakfast recipe or a quick, healthy meal anytime.

 Bella Bucchiotti